onedayatatime/spiritsoulbody/docs/unanswered/holy-spirit.md

 > ... but anyone who speaks against the Holy Spirit will not be forgiven, either in this age or in the age to come. - **Matthew 12:32**

+> We sought out the disciples there and stayed with them seven days.
+Through the Spirit they urged Paul not to go on to Jerusalem. - **Acts 21:4**